usgs/groundfailure/README.md

 `gfail` - runs ground failure models

-`callgf` - automation wrapper for gfail
+`callgf` - automation wrapper for gfail (A file called "autogf_models" that lists the models to run must be placed in the data_path directory.)

 `gfail_transfer` - transfers model results to USGS comcat